mkwilbux/efiX-NUC/README.md

 # efiX-NUC
-EFI recommendations for *X and NUC
+EFI suggestions for *X and NUC

 ARCH